IanWord/DS_Applied_ML_competition_2022/README.md

 There are three hypotheses:

-The Null Hypothesis H0
+The Null Hypothesis H0 (more likely to be useless)

 We do not know apriori whether feature xi is useful or not.
 We expect the outcomes of the test to follow a Binomial distribution with rameters k and p before running the test by saying that, in each of the k runs, there is a 50% chance that feature xi will receive a hit (i.e. a probability p=0.5 p=0.5).

-The CDF of a Binomial distribution allows us to compute the two-sided symmetric confidence intervals [mq(k), Mq(k)].
+The CDF of a Binomial distribution allows us to compute the two-sided confidence intervals [mq(k), Mq(k)].

-The Alternate Hypothesis H1
+The Alternate Hypothesis H1 (more likely to be useful)

 When the number of hits hi observed after k runs exceeds Mq(k) we reject the hypothesis H0, that is we believe that feature Xi is more likely to be useful than not.

-We have a second alternative hypothessis, that represents the fact that even after say K=100 iterations, results are inconclusive.
+We have a second alternative hypothessis, that represents the fact that even after K iterations, results are inconclusive.

-The Alternate Hypothesis H2
+The Alternate Hypothesis H2 (more likely useless than useful)

 Feature xi is useless When the number of hits hi observed after k runs is lower than mq(k), we reject H0 with the outcome that we lean towards Xi being more useless than useful.